munifmubtashim/cybersecurity-CTFS/TheGame(TRY_HACK_ME).md

 There are so many strings, So, we can just search for the  **THM** string if there is one.use the `grep` command.

 ![grep](usegrep.png)

+I got the flag!

+This room was easy to find the flag in just a few minutes.